 Nowadays, we see the evils of capitalism around the world, rearing their ugly heads.
 Large businesses often keep growing larger, and the rich get richer.
 Usually, the richer they get, the less ethical they become.
 Large businesses and corporations are often ‘untouchable’, and they can negatively affect the livelihood of many people.
 Smaller businesses and companies also have a particular code of ethics that must be followed to be Shariah-compliant.

 The Prophet’s Early Life: From Shepherd to Businessman

 The Holy Prophet (PBUH) was a shepherd in his early years.
 Later, he went into the field of business, becoming a businessman and trader.
 He worked alongside his uncle, Abu Talib, who looked after him from a young age.
 The Messenger of Allah (PBUH) went on trips to far-off lands for the sake of business.

-It was the Prophet (PBUH)’s great honesty and excellent reputation that made Khadijah (r.a.) request for his services.
+The Prophet (PBUH)’s great honesty and excellent reputation made Khadijah (r.a.) request for his services.
 And when he returned from the trip, Khadijah (r.a.) noticed the increased profits and blessings.
 A worker who accompanied the Prophet (PBUH) on the trip also praised his character traits in general.

-It was a combination of these factors that made Khadijah (r.a.) decide to marry the Prophet (PBUH).
-She had chosen Muhammad (PBUH) initially as the person to go on a business trip, showing us the importance of a person’s character when it comes to trade and business dealings.
+A combination of these factors made Khadijah (r.a.) decide to marry the Prophet (PBUH).
+She had initially chosen Muhammad (PBUH) as the person to go on a business trip, showing us the importance of a person’s character in trade and business dealings.
 That, indeed, bore fruit as she gained more profit and blessings.